mike-oakley/openapi-pydantic/README.md

 ### Use OpenAPI 3.0 instead of 3.1

-Some UI renderings (e.g. Swagger) still do not support OpenAPI 3.1.x.
-The old 3.0.x version is available by importing from different paths:
+> ℹ️ Some UI renderings (e.g. Swagger) do not support OpenAPI 3.1.x.
+You can use 3.0.x by importing from different paths:

 ```python
 from openapi_pydantic.v3.v3_0 import OpenAPI, ...